aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/basic-2d-barcode-features/creating-a-qr-barcode/_index.md

 | :- |
 |**Figure: Output QR barcode**|
 ## **Error Correction**
-QR barcode can withstand a certain amount of damage and still be decoded normally.
+QR barcodes can withstand a certain amount of damage and still be decoded normally.
 This is decided by the QR barcode's error correction level during encoding.
 There are four levels of error correction, from low to high:

 - **LevelL**: allows recovery of 7% of the code text.
 - **LevelM**: allows recovery of 15% of the code text.